-In addition to a strong record of employment at graduation, our students excel academically, thanks to our world-class faculty, our small, engaged classes, and the support of a major university.
-(Auburn was recently ranked 6th in the nation for student engagement by the Wall Street Journal and 1st in Alabama by Forbes!)
-In past years, we have placed students in Harvard Law School, have sent abroad four Fulbright Scholars, and one of our seniors was chosen to represent our University in both the distinguished Rhodes Scholarship competitions.
+In addition to a strong record of employment at graduation, our students excel academically, thanks to our world-class faculty, our small, engaged classes, and the support of a major research university.
+(Auburn was recently ranked 6th in the nation for student engagement by the Wall Street Journal.)
+Our English majors have earned places in Harvard Law School, distinguished graduate programs, and no less than six Fulbright Scholarships in the last few years, while this year one of our English minors was a finalist for the distinguished Rhodes Scholarship.

 Jeremy M. Downes

 Professor & Chair